whosteenie/homelab-ad/README.md

 ## Microsoft Intune Enrollment

-Extended the lab to include Microsoft Intune for cloud-based endpoint management, reflecting how modern enterprise environments manage devices alongside on-premises Active Directory in a hybrid model.

-Set up a Microsoft Intune trial tenant and enrolled Client01 using the manual MDM enrollment path through Settings.
-The domain admin account performed the enrollment since end users do not have device management rights, consistent with how enterprise IT handles device provisioning.
+Set up a Microsoft Intune trial tenant and enrolled Client01 manually through Settings using the domain admin account, since end users do not have device management rights.
+This mirrors how enterprise IT handles device provisioning in hybrid AD and Intune environments.

 <p align="center">
   <img src="screenshots/intune-enrolled.png" alt="Client01 Access work or school showing Connected to whostudios MDM and lab.local AD domain"/>